axibase/axibase-collector-docs/installation-on-docker.md

 ## Importing an Image in Restricted Environments

-If the target Docker host has no direct connectivity to [Docker Hub](https://hub.docker.com), execute the following steps to prepare and load the Collector image:
+If the target Docker host has no direct connectivity to [Docker Hub](https://hub.docker.com), prepare and load the Collector image:

 * Log in to a Docker host which is connected to Docker Hub.
 * Pull the Collector image from Docker Hub and export into an archive file: